New Form I-9

 A Ban on Ban-the-Box Laws?
 Texas and Indiana Introduce Legislation That Would Prohibit Municipal and County Ban-the-Box Laws Within Their States

-In recent years, numerous cities and counties have enacted ordinances restricting the ability of public and private employers to inquire into the criminal histories of applicants during various stages of the job application process—the so-called “ban-the-box” laws.
+In recent years, numerous cities and counties have enacted ordinances restricting the ability of public and private employers to inquire into the criminal histories of candidates during various stages of the job application process—the so-called “ban-the-box” laws.
 Recently, however, two state legislatures have gone against the grain.
 State legislatures in Indiana and Texas recently introduced new state-wide legislation meant to create conformity within their borders by prohibiting municipalities and counties from micro-managing the particular steps involved in private employers’ hiring with regard to the prohibition, limitation, or regulation of background screening.

 - Indiana Senate Bill 312